 In this section we present a detailed study on the behavioral characteristics of spammers.
-In particular, we study the distributions of spam messages from different spammers, the spam arrival patterns across the IP address space, the number of mail servers in different spam networks, and the active duration of spammers, among others.
-We also discuss the important implications of the findings for the current anti-spam efforts and the design of future email delivery architectures.
+In particular, we study the distribution of mail senders by spam ratios, the distribution of spam and non-spam messages by spam ratio of senders, the distributions of spam messages from different spammers, the spam arrival patterns across the IP address space, the number of mail servers in different spam networks, and the active duration of spammers, among others.
+We also briefly discuss the important implications of the findings for the anti-spam efforts, wherever it is proper.
+We discuss the implications of the findings in greater details in Section 6.